hyprwm/hyprland-wiki/pages/Useful Utilities/Wallpapers.md

 ## swww

-An efficient animated wallpaper daemon for wayland, controlled at runtime, which means you can change wallpapers without even needing to restart.
+An efficient animated wallpaper daemon for Wayland, controlled at runtime, which means you can change wallpapers without even needing to restart.
 [GitHub](https://github.com/Horus645/swww)